drewcrawford/drewcrawford.github.io/rust/index.md

 Then the compiler will say "now wait a minute, this constraint isn't satisfied."

+It is important to emphasize one other fact.
+All pointers have lifetimes in Rust, whether there is a little `'a` there or not.
+The difference is, some lifetimes are figured out automatically (called *elided*) and other times you explain what they are.
+Generally then, battling the borrow checker is an exercise in overriding elided lifetimes with explicit ones.

 There are cases when the compiler is dumb and it does not know the constraint is met even though it is.
 Generally in those cases, the secret is to explain to the compiler about lifetimes, so that it understands what we are doing.
 If we have `box: Box<Foo>` and `MyStruct` then the compiler doesn't know if `MyStruct.foo = box;` is legal, because what if the box blows away before the `MyStruct`.
 But if we have `box: 'd Box<Foo>` and `&'d MyStruct` then we know the assignment is okay, because we have asserted the box cannot blow away before the `MyStruct`.

 One last point.  lifetimes "flow" from a struct to its members: